 The Council, in compliance with the Health laws (Amendment) Act No.5 of 2019, has made it mandatory for all medical practitioners and healthcare institutions to have professional indemnity insurance as a pre requisite for licensing.

-This was occasioned by the rising cases of medial negligence that are reported to the Council.
+This was occasioned by the rising cases of medial pedigence.